 I wrote!
 Reader NotesGo to section

-Pelotudo is, perhaps, the most commonly used word to define the one who broke your friend's heart (especially if your friend is a repeat offender).
-Skinny's a ballboy, there's no other.
-He loses it, for a duper.
-If it's the woman who misbehaves, the terms change, but that's already the subject for a separate note.
+Pelotudo is perhaps the most used word to define the one who broke your friend's heart (especially if your friend is a repeat offender).
+The skinny is a brawl, there's no other.
+He loses it, for a brawl.
+If it is the woman who behaves badly, the terms change, but that's already a subject for a separate note.

-So, you fool, you fool, you don't.
+So, boludo yes, no hairy .
 Never.
 They seem synonymous, but they're not.
-The boludo is more versatile, it is applies to different contexts, is used with different shades, is more naturalized.
-The sucker is still a scumbag, an insult, a bad guy. word.
+The boludo is more versatile, it is applied to different contexts, it is used with different shades, is more naturalized.
+The ball is still a puteada, an insult, a bad word.
 An assault.
-Let's be careful, it's not gonna be a thing that we get confused. and take a jerk just for a jerk.
-Because it's not the same.
-No, it's not.
+There is a belief that one can be a boludo passively, but to be a hairy one has to feel like it.
+That is to say that boludez is something that has to do with leakiness, while there is always some insolent evil in the stubbornness.
+Let's go carefully, it's not going to be something we get confused and take a bump just for a boludo.
+Because it's not the same thing.
+It's not.

 Publication Date: 18/11/2019

 We suggest you continue reading the following notes:

 There are not comments

 A plant that has its symbolism and tradition in Argentine customs.
 Above all, it has prominence in a...

 We make you the top 5 of the most controversial and scary cases in Argentina.
 Some of them even have...

 Learn how this chef from San Lorenzo came to cook nothing less than Richard Gere.